search icon

 Other Considerations

 Most business liability insurance policies contain coverage limits for each occurrence and in the aggregate (the total amount the policy will pay within a policy period).
-It’s important to look at these amounts when determining whether the policy provides the coverage your business needs.
+It’s important to look at these amounts when determining whether the policy provides the coverage the business needs.

 Summary